 Admissions

-New students are accepted into the Correctional Studies program in the Fall (September) term for on-campus and online study.
+New applicants are accepted into the Criminal Justice - Policing program in the Fall (September) term for on-campus and online study.
 Students can also start in the Winter (January) or Spring (May) term for online study.

 General Admissions Requirements